“The Keeping Room” Succeeds Where Sofia Coppola’s “The Beguiled” Fails

 Her reasoning for this erasure is less than convincing, citing a desire to “respect [the] history” and to spare young girls the image of a Black woman in such a degrading position on-screen.
 However, when looking at the original story, the vision of a resilient and assertive Hallie becomes clear.
 She has unapologetic disdain for whiteness and refuses a passive victimhood.
 Sofia Coppola deliberately chose not to show this – not to save us or Hallie from indignity – but to ease her own discomfort around the white subjects of her “girl power” western drama being slave-owning enactors of violent white supremacy.
 Her version of the tale relies on white female innocence, but white female innocence is predicated upon violence against Black women, in which white women are complicit.

-The Keeping Room, a 2014 film by Daniel Barber, tells a story that is closely related to that of The Beguiled, but far more engrossing and compelling.
+The Keeping Room, a 2014 film directed by Daniel Barber and written by Julia Hart, tells a story that is closely related to that of The Beguiled, but far more engrossing and compelling.
 While it isn’t perfect, it gives us an enslaved woman whose character is fully visible in a similarly “revisionist western” that is not ahistorical and, frankly, has better writing, better direction, and better performances.

 Augusta and Louise are sisters, left alone on their southern farmhouse during the waning days of the Civil War.
 Their only companion is an enslaved woman named Mad, who has worked for their family for several years.
 In the midst of their relatively quiet, somewhat beggared life, two rogue Union soldiers attack them.
 Together, the three women must arise to defend their home and themselves from the violence of these white men.